rtm/js-pick-notation/js-pick-operator.md

     keyset [: newkey] [= default]

-This takes the value given by keyset from the RSH, but renames it to `newkey`, which is usually just a key.
+This takes the value given by keyset from the RHS, but renames it to `newkey`, which is usually just a key.
-But it can also be starred to indicate a computed key or renaming function.
+But it can also be an expression evaluating to a key, or a functi providing a renaming rule.
 When picking into arrays, the `newkey` is an integer index that says where in the array the value is to placed.

-The default value is an expression which is used if the key is missing or the object is defective.
+The **default** is an expression which is used if the key is missing or the object is defective.
+The special syntax `:= default` is used to provide a function to provide a default rule.

 ### Nested picker